 Investment or capital costs include expenditures on installation or retrofit of structures or equipment.
 These expenditures are sometimes referred to as "one-time costs" and include expenditures for equipment installation and start-up.
 Also, the implementation of a Priority Action may result in an existing installation having to be replaced before the end of its economic life.
-In that case, costs of early replacement have to be taken into account.
+In that case, costs of early replacement have to be taken into account, such as residual values.